banboo-data/r4googleads/README.md

               PARAMETERS include_drafts=true"
 ```

-The next step is to create a *service object* that contains the query string, your Google Ads Account ID and the API version
-you want to use.
-The example uses one of our 3 constructors to create different service objects: *googleAdsSearch*, *googleAdsFields*,
+The next step is to create a *service object* that contains the query string, your Google Ads Account ID and the API version you want to use.
+The example goes on to use one of our 3 constructors to create different service objects: *googleAdsSearch*, *googleAdsFields*,
 *listAccessibleCustomers*.

 ```R